ethereum/pyrlp/docs/main.rst

 specification of RLP can be found either in the `Ethereum wiki <https://github.com/ethereum/wiki/wiki/RLP>` or in Appendix B of Gavin Woods `Yellow Paper <gavwood.com/Paper.pdf>`.
 For more detailed information about this package, have a look at the API reference.
-Also, don't hesitate to dig into the source code.
+Also or the source code.